juju9301/mars_weather_site/README.md

     ```

 ## Usage
-- **Mars Weather Dashboard**: Navigate to `/weather` to view the latest Mars weather.
+- **Mars Weather Dashboard**: Navigate to `/` to see the weather data for the latest sol available, as well as NASA's picture of the day and the posts submitted so far
+- **Mars Weather Data**: Navigate to `/list` to see all the weather data available.
+Click [Update weather data] for latest weather data to get fetched and saved into the database
-- **Temperature Graphs**: Access the temperature graphs at `/temperatures`.
+- **Temperature Graphs**: Access the temperature graphs at `/plot`.
+You can plot data for max, min and avg temperature.
-- **Blog System**: Authenticate and start creating blog posts at `/blog`.
+- **Blog System**: Authenticate and start creating blog posts at `/add_post`.
+You can fetch a random Mars picture taken by one of the three Mars rovers and attach it to the post.
+You can also leave comments for each post.

-## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.